dimispapa/crag-leader/README.md

      - Red Bold: Error and exiting messages.
      - Green: For the ASCII art welcome graphic.

-  - **Progress class**: Creates a visually appealing progress bar which is used during the running of the scraper to notify the user of progress, which normally takes 2-4 minutes depending on internet speed.
-A progress instance is initialised in the *rich_utils* module and passed over to the *run.py* file, where it is used with a context manager on when the *scrape_data* function is called.
+  - **Progress class**: Creates a visually-appealing progress bar which is used during the running of the scraper to notify the user of progress, which normally takes 2-4 minutes depending on internet speed.
+A progress instance is initialised in the *rich_utils* module and passed over to the *run.py* file, where it is used with a context manager when the *scrape_data* function is called.
 The progress instance is used in the *crag.py* module, by adding a task just before looping through the boulder elements.
 The progress bar is able to estimate a percentage completion and time-to-completion, by reference to the *len* of the boulder elements list and the advancing by one each time it loops through one boulder.
 An example progress bar is below:
      - ![Progress Bar](documentation/screenshots/progess-bar.png)

+  - **Table class**: Used for displaying the leaderboards in a more visually-appealing table format instead of the simple print method.
+The *display_table* function was created in the *rich_utils* module which is reused for displaying the leaderboard tables in the *run* module.

+Furthermore, the ASCII art title "Crag Leader" on the welcome screen, was created using the python library *pyfiglet* and the font "doom" was chosen.
+The art was printed with green bold to add an "electrifying" feel to the welcome screen.